tuxera/reliance-edge/README.md

 Reliance Edge is an open-source project licensed under the GNU General Public License v2 (GPLv2).
-Businesses and individuals that for commercial or other reasons cannot comply with the terms of the GPLv2 license may obtain a commercial license before incorporating Reliance Edge into proprietary software for distribution in any form.
+Businesses and individuals that for commercial or other reasons cannot comply with the terms of the GPLv2 license must obtain a commercial license before incorporating Reliance Edge into proprietary software for distribution in any form.
 Visit <http://www.datalight.com/reliance-edge>
 for more information.
 The commercial distribution also includes extra tests and